Glow-Lang/glow/HACKING.md

 You can find the community for both these layers of language on Gitter:
 [Gerbil Scheme gitter](https://gitter.im/gerbil-scheme/community) and [Gambit Scheme gitter](https://gitter.im/gambit/gambit).

+The biggest drawback of Gerbil is that it is insufficiently documented, and that the documentation that exists is split in many layers:

+  - The R5RS and/or R7RS for the base Scheme language.
+  - Gambit documentation for Gambit (and for some internals the Gambit sources).
+  - Gerbil documentation for Gerbil and its standard library (and for some things, again, its sources).
+  - The SRFI documents for some of the somewhat standard libraries provided by Gambit or Gerbil.
+  - The sources of various libraries we use (and often develop) on top of Gerbil, such as Gerbil-Utils, Gerbil-POO, etc.

+Don't hesitate to ask around for help.

+Also, the `apropos` function can help you find functions that have already been loaded in your environment, if you only remember part of their name, as in `(apropos "hash")` to discover the name of a function relating to hash-tables.

 ## Configuring Your Editor